hajaknow/cdk-ts-workshop/README.md

 Once the deployment is done,
 you can inspect the created resources using aws CLI.

-Here's an alias for accessing localstack resources with aws cli
+Here's an alias for accessing localstack resources with aws cli:
 ```bash
 alias laws="aws --endpoint-url=http://localhost:4566 --region=eu-north-1"
 # Test SNS Topic is created
 laws sns list-topics
 ```

-Alternatively you can run the following npm script
+Alternatively you can run the following npm script:
 ```bash
 npm run check-sns
 ```